mediamicroservices/mm/README.md

 * makemets creates a mets.xml file that documents the structure of an archival information package created by ingestfile.
 The mets file also includes information from the dfxml file created in the makemetadata process.

 #### makemkvchapters
-* makemkvchapters creates chapters in a Matroksa file.
+* makemkvchapters creates chapters in a Matroksa (.mka & .mkv) file.
 It is an interactive script that will ask you to enter the chapter title, start and end times, and any linked files.
 * Here's how to use the script: enter this command: `makemkvchapters [matroskafile]`.
 Press enter.
 Enter the name of the chapter.
 Enter the start and end time of the chapter.
 Make sure these times are in HH:MM:SS.mmm format.
 It will then ask  you to ‘Enter linked file if any or press enter to proceed.’
 At this point, you can drag in a linked file or you can leave this blank if you are not linking a file.
 You can continue to add chapters to the Matroska file, or you can press q to quit.

 #### makemp3